Dpdl-io/DpdlEngine/README.md

 of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** directly within Dpdl code.

 Further programming languages and natural language interpreters can be implemented as extensions and embedded via a dedicated plug-in interface and configuration.
-Dpdl is self contained, portable and highly customizable via a dedicated extensible interface.
+Dpdl is self contained, portable and highly customizable via an extensible interface.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

 <p align="center">